experteer/experella-proxy/README.md

 Proxy uses [http_parser](https://github.com/tmm1/http_parser.rb) to parse http data and is thereby subject to the parsers restrictions

 The proxy is build for low proxy to server latency and does not support persistent connections to servers.
-Keep that in mind as i can severely influence proxy performance overhead.
+Keep that in mind as it can severely influence proxy performance overhead.

 It balances for every single http-request and not per client/connection.